 With their unbelievably plush fur and agreeable natures, all Mini Rexes come from the same stock: a pair of dwarf Rex rabbits won in a 1986 raffle.
-Rarely exceeding five pounds, they are in incredibly popular low-maintenance rabbit breed, renowned for their loving and devoted natures.
+Rarely exceeding 5 pounds, they are an incredibly popular low-maintenance rabbit breed, renowned for their loving and devoted natures.
 Properly cared for, it is not uncommon for Mini Rexes to live between 8 and 12 years.

 6. Netherland Dwarf

 If the Netherland Dwarf were a larger rabbit, its sometimes overly energetic nature (that sometimes crosses into outright aggression) might be overwhelming.
 As it stands though, this exceptionally small breed is hardly large enough to do any damage to itself or others.
 This active temperament seems to suit many owners just fine, as it is one of the three most popular breeds of rabbit available today.
 Expect them to live anywhere between 7 and 12 years.

 Only taking a quick look, you could easily mistake the Polish for a Netherland Dwarf: Both are small, compact rabbits with perky ears, available in a wide variety of colors.
 This is where the similarities end, though; with a different genetic heritage, the Polish is much more docile and relaxed than the spunky Dwarves.
 Lifespans of between 8 and 12 years are common in this breed.